 Pharmaceutical manufacturers may be liable for any injuries you suffered from taking their medication, as well as all other associated expenses.
-Contact a pharmaceutical attorney at Oshman & Mirisola to learn more about how you can fight these drug companies and seek compensation for your suffering.
+Contact a pharmaceutical attorney at The Oshman Firm to learn more about how you can fight these drug companies and seek compensation for your suffering.

 What is a drug recall?

 When a product released for public consumption by a pharmaceutical company is taken off the market, it has been recalled.
 This removal may be temporary or permanent, and it may be initiated either by the government or the drug company.